+Originally appeared in the Territory Times October 2020We have been in a droughty period for about four weeks and it got me thinking about how to properly care for our yards going into the winter.
 Annuals and perennials typically fare better during droughty periods, perhaps because they show symptoms of drought more quickly than our trees and shrubs and we respond to those signs more quickly.
 Wilted leaves and stems perk up shortly after being watered, so we observe immediate impacts of drought stress and relief.
 Our woody plants are also impacted by drought, but symptoms aren’t obvious until they are really stressed.
 Short term drought damage includes wilting, leaf scorch and defoliation.
 This is what we are experiencing as of early September, since our dry conditions have been going on for about a month.
 Long-term droughts, like what we experienced in 2012, can cause stunted growth, branch die-back and mortality, even in mature trees.
 It can take three to five years for trees to die from drought stress.
 Secondary problems arise when a tree is stressed, such as infestations by wood borers and bark beetles or infections of pathogens.
 Typically, a healthy tree or shrub can defend itself from insects and disease, but if stressed by other factors (drought, age), it can be colonized readily.

 HELP PLANTS WITHSTAND A DROUGHT